Introducing camdl: engineering rigor for stochastic compartmental modeling

 The inference stack

-methods you’d reach for in a serious paper, all driven from the same
+actually reach for in a serious paper, all driven from the same fit.toml:

-- Maximum likelihood via iterated filtering (IF2; Ionides et al., 2015 ) — fast point estimates and likelihood-surface mapping before committing to a full Bayesian run.
-Multi-start by Latin-hypercube within the parameter’s transform (log space for rates, linear for probabilities) so 16 chains span basins that 16 i.i.d.-uniform starts would clump in.
+- Maximum likelihood via iterated filtering (IF2; Ionides et al., 2015 ), for fast point estimates and likelihood-surface mapping before committing to a full Bayesian run.

-- Bayesian posteriors via PGAS+NUTS (Lindsten, Jordan & Schön,
+- Bayesian posterior sampling via PGAS+NUTS (Lindsten, Jordan & Schön,

 2014

-the compiler.
-The OCaml frontend walks each rate expression and emits
+directly on the expression AST.
+The OCaml compiler walks each rate expression

 rate_gradfield in the IR; the runtime evaluates exact ∇ log ℒ at the cost of one expression-tree walk per step.
 No autodiff tape, no finite differences, no JAX dependency.
-The expression language is first-order and pure — the same property that makes the dim-checker tractable also makes symbolic differentiation a 30-line OCaml pattern match. - Gradient-free fallback via PMMH (Andrieu, Doucet & Holenstein, 2010 ) — for posterior geometries where NUTS struggles, or when you want a second sampler.
+The expression language is first-order and pure — the same property that makes the dim-checker tractable also makes symbolic differentiation less than 300 lines of OCaml via its pattern-matching ADT goodness. - Gradient-free fallback via PMMH (Andrieu, Doucet & Holenstein, 2010 ).
+For shorter time series, problems where symbolic differentiation is blocked, or posterior geometries where NUTS struggles, PMMH is an alternative to PGAS+NUTS.

 $ camdl compare preq_poisson.json preq_negbin.json preq_procnoise.json